israelabarca2005/Ethereum-SmartContracts/README.md

 	Link: https://nodejs.org/en/download/

-Once nodeJS is downloaded we can verify the version installed along with NPM.
+Once nodeJS is downloaded verify the version installed along with NPM.

-Type the following command on a windows command line:
+Type the following command on a windows command-line:

 >node –-version
 	v8.9.0